ORF-4450/RobotLib/README.md

 Follow the same instructions as above for downloading and installing the library, just overwrite the existing RobotLib.jar and RobotLib-sources.jar
 ***************************************************************************************************************
+Version 2.0

+*	Convert to Gradle project.
+Thanks to Sean Flo for figuring all of this out.

+R Corn
+August 30, 2018

 Version 1.15

 *	More updates to SRXMagneticEncoderRelative class to support velocity based PID.